quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 environment of a container or worker node.
 Instead the file system takes care of that, allowing centralized user administration.

-This allows to profit from reliable and authenticated user identities on file system level.
 Existing and new file ACLs can now be evaluated and used across boundaries of access methods.

 ## Separating storage provisioning and storage consumption